Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Related Work

-\textbf{Formal Languages and Sequence Models.} In the past few years, a strand of work has attempted to understand neural sequence models' capabilities and inner workings by analyzing them on formal languages, e.g. \citep{suzgun2018evaluating,sennhauser-berwick-2018-evaluating}.
+\textbf{Formal Languages and Sequence Models.} In the past few years, a strand of work\footnote{See Appendix \ref{app:relwork} for a more comprehensive version.} primarily in the NLP community has attempted to understand neural sequence models' capabilities and inner workings by analyzing them on formal languages, e.g. \citep{suzgun2018evaluating,sennhauser-berwick-2018-evaluating}.
 Given the recent success of Transformers, several works have sought to investigate them via the lens of formal languages. \citet{hahn-2020-theoretical} theoretically showed the limitations of Transformers in recognizing languages like Parity and Dyck-2.
-Following that, various recent works \citep{hao-etal-2022-formal-circuits,merrill-etal-2022-saturated-circuits} have associated the expressive power of Transformers with different classes of circuits depending on the restriction on resources such as precision, type of attention, etc. \citet{hiddenprogressdl} sought to theoretically explain how ReLU networks trained with SGD learn sparse parities and they also empirically observe that Transformers are able to learn sparse parities.
-Some of our results corroborate their findings and we empirically explore the phenomenon further.

-While Transformers are expressive enough to represent the $\pari$ language for bounded lengths \citep{chiang-cholak-2022-overcoming}, multiple works have observed that they struggle to generalize well when tested empirically \citep{bhattamishra-etal-2020-ability, chiang-cholak-2022-overcoming, deepminddeletang2022neural}.
-Furthermore, Transformers have been shown to achieve poor generalization performance in comparison to LSTMs on a certain subclass of regular languages in formal language recognition \citep{bhattamishra-etal-2020-ability} and instruction learning \citep{instructionfinlayson2022makes} tasks.
+While Transformers are expressive enough to represent the $\pari$ language for bounded lengths \citep{chiang-cholak-2022-overcoming}, multiple works have observed that they struggle to generalize well on Parity and other regular languages when tested empirically \citep{bhattamishra-etal-2020-ability, chiang-cholak-2022-overcoming, deepminddeletang2022neural}.
 In contrast to this, we show that when evaluated on some simpler variants of these formal languages, Transformers generalize near perfectly whereas LSTMs achieve poor generalization performance.